Music performance for all types of social events, house concerts, studio sessions, lessons, vocal coaching, piano tuning & repair.

-In addition to being a musician, I am trained piano technician/tuner and offer free consultantions to families needing to acquire a piano for their children, as well as for adults who decided to return to the instrument.
-Getting a good instrument that's also good enough to play well on is very important.
-Parents often find themselves caught in a dilemma when choosing a piano.
-Investing in a really good one before the student has proven their commitment is a financial gamble many don't want to understandably take.
+I've been a piano technician/tuner since 2001.
+I offer free pre-purchase consultations to anyone in need of an instrument.
+Getting a good piano that's also good enough to play well on is very important.
+Parents often find themselves caught between a rock and a hard place when choosing a piano.
+Making such a substantial purchase before the student has proven their commitment is a tough call.
 Thus, the "free" piano option found online or from a friend is very appealing.
 I encourage anyone to approach this area with extreme caution.
-Many of these instruments are too worn out to play well on, not worth repairing, and/or too expensive to repair.
-It should definitely be inspected just as one would have a car inspected by a mechanic before purchasing it.
-All too often there are many people who simply take their chances due to a sense of urgency.
+Many of these "free" instruments are too worn out to play well on, not worth repairing, and/or too expensive to repair.
+It should first be inspected, just like a car is inspected by a mechanic before purchase.
+All too often, far too many simply take their chances due to a sense of urgency.
 Some very mistakenly buy on external appearance only.
-A thorough inspection of the condition of the parts on the inside is what really needs to be seen!
+A thorough inspection of the condition of the parts on the inside is what matters most, and needs to be seen!

 Pianos can be refurbished or totally restored, but it's expensive and often cost prohibitive.
-An older worn out piano usually isn't worth that kind of expense unless the value is highly sentimental, and the necessary resources are available.
-That's mean money.
-And if it was to be refurbished, the question to be answered is, "will anybody in the family really play it often enough to justify the expense, and take on the responsibility of moving it, maintaining it, etc"?
+An older worn out piano usually isn't worth that kind of expense unless "sentimental value" rules, and the necessary resources are available.
+And if it is to be refurbished, the question becomes, "will anybody in the family really play it often enough to justify the expense, and take on the responsibility of moving it, maintaining it, etc"?

 With that said, your piano should be on a regular maintenance schedule.
 At least one tuning every 8 to 12 months is recommended.
-Temperature and humidity are the main issues that affect tuning, among other things.
+Temperature and humidity are the main variables that affect tuning, among other things.
 If it sits for long periods of time, it will go out of tune, and possibly drop drastically in pitch.